LongWeiZJU/longweizju.github.io/_pages/about.md

 My research interests primarily lie in the intersection of AI and scientific domains.
 My long-term objective is to develop intelligent systems that match the problem-solving capabilities of human scientists and engineers, achieving breakthroughs in key challenges across science and engineering.
 Currently, I focus on the following directions:

-- **AI for Science Foundational Research**: (1) Efficient machine learning algorithms for scientific problems; (2) Universal approaches for modeling and computing complex systems (e.g., physical, biological, or engineering systems) that generalize across diverse domains; (3) Design of autonomous agent systems to enable automated scientific discovery.
+- **AI for Science Basic Research**: (1) Efficient machine learning algorithms for scientific problems; (2) Universal approaches for modeling and computing complex systems (e.g., physical, biological, or engineering systems) that generalize across diverse domains; (3) Design of autonomous agent systems to enable automated scientific discovery.

-- **AI for Science Applications**: (1) Developing AI methods to solve simulation, design, and control challenges in energy systems, embodied intelligence, and other critical engineering domains; (2) Applying AI methods to tackle major challenges in healthcare and medical domains.
+- **AI for Science Applications**: Developing AI methods to solve computational challenges in energy systems, embodied intelligence, healthcare and other domains.

 # News
+- 2025/10 We release a new benchmark [BuildArena](https://build-arena.github.io/), where LLMs are instructed to build 3D rockets, cars and bridges in a physical simulator.
 - 2025/04 Our ICLR 2025 paper [*Wavelet Diffusion Neural Operator*](https://openreview.net/forum?id=FQhDIGuaJ4) is featured by [集智俱乐部](https://mp.weixin.qq.com/s/s7jVimP2lQdGlOn1q7DkHg).
 - 2025/03 Our ICLR 2025 paper [*CL-DiffPhyCon*](https://openreview.net/forum?id=PiHGrTTnvb) is nominated for the Outstanding Youth Paper Award at the China Embodied AI Conference (CEAI 2025).
 Thanks to all collaborators!
 - 2025/02 Our ICLR 2025 paper [*CL-DiffPhyCon*](https://openreview.net/forum?id=PiHGrTTnvb) is featured by [机器之心](https://mp.weixin.qq.com/s/nlnNMrJBCwPrf38k4uKKTA).